-We proposed new algorithms for designing context quantizers toward minimum conditional entropy based on multiclass Fisher discriminant and the KFD.
+We proposed new algorithms for designing context quantizers toward minimum conditional entropy based on multi-class Fisher discriminant and the kernel Fisher discriminant.
 We succeeded in approaching the lower bound of the achievable bit rates with a practical implementation that employs a simple scalar quantizer mapping function rather than a large lookup table.